swimmingly/swimmingly.github.io/_pages/other/individualism.md

 Most important is the prosecution of suits in court.
 Common people can do this without lawyers.
 Dr Frederick Graves and his 100k students have proven this with his law course, [Jurisdictionary](https://howtowinincourt.com?refercode=DA0054).
 It takes only _6-8 hours_ (!) of study.

 Of course, the will to self-defense and the skills necessary are important at all times.
 But this is where liberation by learning and action breaks down.
 The will to self-defense is a function of power, a biological phenomenon.
 Without it, any program, no matter how good, is useless.
-With it, such programs for beating back evil become unnecessary.
+With it, such programs for beating back evil become redundant.

 ### tragedy

 The tragedy of America is that its individualist philosophy got no individualist form of government to match it and express itself through.
 The Founders gave it a collectivist form of government: the centralized state they assumed a state is.
 They built a collectivist machine.
-Whether fed individualism or collectivism, it produces collectivism.
+It produces collectivism whether fed individualist or collectivist ideas.
 Now its product has nearly overthrown its feedstock.

 Centralization means representation, voting, and controversy.
 This leads to secrecy, corruption, injustice, salvation, and reform.
 It all makes a pointless drama in which everyone is dragged along in everyone else's demands and sacrifices.
 It is the primary racket of civilization: traumatize people into powerlessness, then offer them protection.
 Surrender power, bargain for some of it back.

 No. It is my power to begin with.
 I say what happens with it.
 I retain it in my cell of the distributed state.
-Which gives me no opening to use it anywhere else.
+This gives me no opening to use it anywhere else, and I don't want any.
+Those who do will be frustrated and stopped.

 An individualist party is just a restorative influence.
 It calls people back to psycho-political health and supports them in ruling their own lives, as so many of us are desperately trying to do, despite the burgeoning armies of busybodies.

 What can individualists do against, for example, a polluter?
 Complain privately and offer help to fix it.
 Then point out the problem publicly.
 Set a deadline.
 Boycott.
 Sue.

 Anyone who is not an individualist---a believer in the rights of man---is a criminal sympathizer.
 As Gandhi said, "Non-cooperation with evil is as much of a duty as cooperation with good."

+Respecting others' rights is normal to healthy people.
+It is common sense and a natural form of government.
+It is always with us, always available, just obscured sometimes.

 ### security vs safety